DFE-Digital/npq-registration/app/views/api/guidance/test_environment.md

-## What is the test environment
+## What are the test environments

-The test (sandbox) environment is used to test API integrations without affecting real data.
+The test (sandbox) environments are used to test API integrations without affecting real data.

 ## Test environment links